 Airborne exposures (time-integrated air concentrations) are evaluated in terms of weekly total exposures.
-A total weekly exposure limit is used of 12 DAC-hours/week.
+A total weekly exposure limit is defined as 12 DAC-hours/week.
 For the evaluation of potential air exposures, the duration of the demolition activities is important only in terms of what activities are expected to occur in a one-week time frame.
-Thus assuming the demolition of each of the various components of the PFP facilities does not overlap within the same week, the potential air exposures can be independently evaluated for each component.
+Thus, assuming that the demolition of each component of the PFP complex does not overlap within the same week, the potential air exposures can be independently evaluated for each component.

 The analysis determines the maximum weekly air exposures downwind of the demolition activities accounting for the week-to-week variations in potential release rates and ambient meteorological conditions.
 The demolition activities involving the largest estimated release rates are evaluated first.
 These results define the largest potential air exposures.
-Assuming the computed air concentrations are first values less than the air exposure limit, then the air exposures from demolition activities with estimated smaller release rates will be evaluated to define their potential exposures.

 The results for the air dispersion modeling are presented as maps of maximum potential weekly air exposures computed over some meteorological time span (annual, seasonal, etc.).
-The results for the air monitoring modeling are presented in terms of maximum potential weekly air exposures at selected environmental locations.
+The results for the air modeling are presented in terms of maximum potential weekly air exposures at selected environmental locations.